p-bishop/testepaswmm/README.md

 ### 3. Write Run Diagnostics File

-Model adapter warnings and errors messages during the model run are written to the run diagnostics file.
+Model adapter warnings and errors messages during the Model Run are written to the run diagnostics file.
 More details are provided in **section 4.4** (Messaging and Error  Handling).
-FEWS will read this file upon completion of the Pre-Adapter execution and will report those to the FEWS interface.
+Note that warnings and errors in the EPA SWMM model output file will be read by the post-adapter.

  ## **3. Post-Adapter**

 The post-adapter can be initiated with the following command: